ksmandersen/Media-Organizer/Readme.md

 Navigate to the cloned folder and run this command:

 	./Run.sh

+Several options can be passed along to override the config file

+	Usage: Run.sh [options]
+		-h, --help						Display this screen
+		-v, --verbose					Run verbosely

+	Paths:
+		-i, --input-path PATH			Input directory for video files -o, --output-path PATH			Output directory for video files --handbrake-cli PATH		Path to the HandbrakeCLI binary

+	Features:
+			--skip-tags					Don't add mp4v2 tags to video files --skip-import				Don't import video files to iTunes --skip-encode				Don't encode video files

+### Important

+Unfortunately it is not possible to pass pathnames with spaces in yet.
+This will be fixed soon!
+If your pathname has a space in it then edit the configuration file instead.

 ## License
 This is free and unencumbered software released into the public domain.